git-hntr/layout-fixer/README.md

 ### Extension Manager (Recommended)

-The easiest way to browse, install, and manage **Layout Fixer** (and other extensions) without a web browser is by using [Extension Manager](https://mattjakeman.com/apps/extension-manager).
+The easiest way to browse, install, and manage **Layout Fixer** (and other extensions) without a web browser is using [Extension Manager](https://mattjakeman.com/apps/extension-manager).

 1. Install Extension Manager via Flatpak or your package manager:
    ```bash